ypshiga/ypshiga.github.io/_pages/about.md

 My research
 ======
-My research focuses on exploring the terretrial carbon cycle using a combination of atmospheric observations, remote sensing, inverse modeling, and geostatistical data fusion techniques.
-Using these tools, I primarily seek to improve our understanding of the spatial and temporal dynamics of biospheric land-atmosphere exchanges at region-to-continental scales.
+My research focuses on exploring the terrestrial carbon cycle using a combination of atmospheric observations, remote sensing, inverse modeling, and geostatistical data fusion techniques.
+Using these tools, I primarily seek to improve our understanding of the spatial and temporal dynamics of land-atmosphere carbon exchanges at region-to-continental scales.

 I am currently working on a project to estimate North American photosynthetic carbon fluxes by combining atmospheric carbonyl sulfide measurements and remotely sensed solar-induced chlorophyll fluorescence in a geostatistical inverse model.